 Medicare Part A and Part B

-If you already receive Social Security benefits, you’ll be automatically enrolled in Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), also called original Medicare.
+If you already receive Social Security benefits, you’ll be automatically enrolled in Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), also called Original Medicare.
 You can skip down to the next section in the checklist.

 If you don’t receive Social Security benefits, you should do the following:

 • Check to make sure you’re eligible for Medicare.
-You can do this online by creating a My Social Security account or by calling Social Security.
+You can do this online by creating a My Social Security account or calling Social Security.

 • Make sure you know when your enrollment window begins and ends.